 With that, the boy snapped his dirty fingers and four shining pieces of silver were pinched between them, shiny and unstained from all the grit.

 I nearly gasped.

-As he handed the candy to Appoleon the boy looked to me with a sly grin.
+As he handed the candy to Appoleon, the boy looked to me with a sly grin.
 “Well, I can’t very well eat both of these.
 You want one?”

-It wasn’t until it was too dark to see much behind the magical street lamps that I remembered I was supposed to be back home hours before.
+It wasn’t until it was too dark to see much behind the magical street lamps that I remembered I was supposed to be back home hours prior.
 I thanked Appoleon for the fun and asked him if I’d run into him again.
 He assured me we’d meet soon enough and I rushed back home as fast as I could.

-I had just performed my first magic.
+I had just performed my first magical spell.